Tonks89/Tonks89.github.io/software/index.md

 #  creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-#  ARACHNIS: Interface to design cable robot
+#  ARACHNIS: A GUI to design and analyze cable-driven robots

 ## Description

-ARACHNIS is a graphical user interface for the analysis and paramet ric design of Cable Driven Parallel Robots (CDPRs).
-ARACHNIS takes as inputs the design param eters of the robot, the task specifications, and returns a visualisation of the CDPR Wrench Feasible
-Workspace (WFW) and Interference-Free Constant Orientation Workspace (IFCOW).
+ARACHNIS is a graphical user interface for the analysis and parametric design of Cable Driven Parallel Robots (CDPRs).
+ARACHNIS takes as inputs the design parameters of the robot, the task specifications, and returns a visualisation of a set of workspaces to assess the designs (the  Wrench Feasible Workspace (WFW) and Interference-Free Constant Orientation Workspace (IFCOW)).
 The WFW is traced from the capacity margin, a measure of the robustness of the equilibrium of the robot.
-Interferences between the moving parts of a CDPR are also determined by an existing technique for tracing the interference-free workspace of such robots.
-Finally, the WFW and the IFCOW of a planar cable-driven parallel robot and of a spatial cable-driven parallel robot are plotted in order to demonstrate the potential of ARACHNIS.
+Interferences between the moving parts of a CDPR are  determined by an existing technique for tracing the interference-free workspace of such robots.

 <figure>
 	<a href="/images/cable_robot_interface.jpg"><img src="/images/cable_robot_interface.jpg" alt="image"></a>